oscarkcau/Icon-Meter/README.md

 ![](/IconMeter/images/capture.png)

-I need a small system performance meter for my windows tablet thus make a small Winform application with c#.
-It display small notifyicon which visualizes the current CPU, memory, disk and network loading in small bars.
+I need a small and lightweight system performance meter for my windows tablet thus make a simple application with c#.
+It displays small notifyicons which visualize the current CPU, memory, disk and network loading in small bars.
 Icon Meter has the following features:

 * (Version 2.0) Reimplement using WPF for better support for Windows 10